 Maybe being alone can help

-One step toward learning how to cope with loneliness in a crowd of people is to get away from that crowd.
+The most obvious way to cope with loneliness in a crowd of people is to get away from that crowd.
 Yes, it might seem backward, but it really makes perfect sense.

 If certain people make you uncomfortable, then remove yourself from the crowd.
 Try being alone for a little while and see if your loneliness disappears.
 You may find yourself making connections in an empty room.
 These connections may grow from the relationship with yourself.